tradingstrategy-ai/trading-strategy/docs/source/algo-creators.rst

 For algorithm vendors
 =====================

-If you are an algorithmic trading strategy programmer, systematic trader or a quantative crypto hedge fund, you can earn extra with TradingStrategy.ai.
+If you are an algorithmic trading strategy programmer, systematic trader or a quantative crypto hedge fund, you can earn extra with Trading Strategy.

 .. raw:: html